bloxstreet/support/docs/hr-information/frequently-asked-questions.md

 ### <font color="#C21807">How do I become a Ticket Support Assistant?</font>
 Ticket Support Assistant applications are announced randomly.
 If you meet the expectations and requirements outlined in the announcement, you may apply.

-### <font color="#C21807">What classifies as hinting?</font>
+### <font color="#C21807">What classifies as demanding a promotion?</font>
-Hinting for a promotion is when a staff member is expressing their want or need for one.
-An example of this would be a staff member saying, "I really want a promotion, I've worked so hard!”
+Demanding a promotion is when a staff member telling you to promote them.
+An example of this would be a staff member saying, "GIVE ME A PROMOTION RIGHT NOW" or "I don't understand why I haven't been promoted after working for six hours.
+Give me a promotion."
 If this occurs, be sure to issue a logged warning in [#staff-punishments](https://discord.com/channels/323081832071561216/789513615572729877).
 If this is their second offense, contact an Executive Assistant+ to issue a demotion.
-Keep in mind that asking how to get promoted or how shifts work is not hinting.
+Phrases such as "I've worked for six hours and still haven't been promoted," "Aw man, I worked so hard and didn't get promoted this shift," or "Can I be promoted because I've had this role forever?" are not punishable.
 If in doubt, speak to your colleagues in [#hr-room](https://discord.com/channels/323081832071561216/600727208155414546).

 ### <font color="#C21807">If I were to resign or get demoted, can I claim another HR rank again?</font>
 Yes, if you were to resign or get demoted, you are permitted to claim another HR rank.
 Note that you may not claim the same rank more than once.